michaelScopic/michaelScopic/README.md

 # Hey hey, I'm Michael.

-I am a Linux enthusiast, computer and hardware nerd, and a Minecraft 1.9+ PvPer
+I am a Linux enthusiast, computer and hardware nerd, and a Minecraft 1.9+ PvPer.

 I write Linux automation scripts using Bash.
-While I am currently learning more Python, I am also planning to delve into other programming languages in the future.
+While I am learning more Python, I plan to delve into other programming languages.

 I love Sanrio, computers, listening to music, and hanging out with my friends.